megaptera-helvetiae/MAGrepresentation-Binder/README.md

 # R Binder Example

+This repo uses only an RMarkdown script as input.
+I followed the following tutorial: https://kbroman.org/blog/2019/02/18/omg_binder/

-This repo plots a heatmap after you mapped reads in your samples against bins or genomes you created.
+It plots a heatmap after you mapped reads in your samples against bins or genomes you created.

  - Launch in RStudio: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/megaptera-helvetiae/MAGrepresentation-Binder/master)